| | | | |

-These soft and fluffy gluten-free hamburger buns are perfect for your summer backyard grilling party (or the next time you crave a good burger).
-Easy to make, these tender burger buns are studded with sesame seeds, and no kneading is required!
+These soft and fluffy gluten-free burger buns are perfect for your summer backyard grilling party (or anytime you crave a good burger).
+Easy to make, these tender gf hamburger buns are studded with sesame seeds, and no kneading is required!
 Totally dairy-free too, but no one would care!

 Jump to: